60+ categories of content

 Social Media Content

-Social media content is a collective term used for Facebook, Instagram, Linkedin, etc. It is information designed to be shared with other social media users.
-You can use various formats to deliver the news: blog posts, announcements, updates, campaigns, competitions, testimonials, reviews, videos, video stories, infographics, and more.
-You can use social media content to promote yourself, your company’s activities or share your worldview.
-It is a powerful platform for advertising yourself or your product.
+Social media content is a collective term used for Facebook, Instagram, LinkedIn, etc. It is information designed to be shared with other social media users.
+Various formats can be used to deliver the news: blog posts, announcements, updates, campaigns, competitions, testimonials, reviews, videos, video stories, infographics, and more.

 The style and tone of the content are different for each platform.
 The length of the posts on each social media platform too can differ.
 For example, they can be short Instagram posts of 40-60 words accompanied by a video or photograph, to lengthy pieces of 1,500 words, such as on Facebook and LinkedIn.